Amp0/unity3D-bomberman-like/README.md

-# unity3D-bomberman-like
+# Bomberman like in Unity 3D

-Trying to make a Unity 3D game
+Trying out Unity 3D

+> This is a bad implementation of Bomberman in Unity but meh